 - Table and chairs.
-Disassemble everything you can and put the screws of each table and chair in aplastic back.
+Disassemble everything you can and put the screws of each table and chair in the aplastic back.
 Tape all the parts of each piece together, so you don’t mix them up and attach the screws to the respective piece.
 Wrap the parts of each piece in a blanket and secure with packing tape.
 Label each.

 - Framed pictures.
 Take each picture frame and wrap it three times in the shape of a six-pointed star.
 Place a soft cloth on the bottom of the box and place the frames vertically in the box.

 - Rugs.
-Roll each rug, until it takes up the least amount of space and secure with packing tape.
+Roll each rug, until it takes up the least amount of space and secures with packing tape.
 You can also wrap with a blanket or stretch wrap to prevent it from getting dirty.

 - Books and bookcases.
 Choose a small box for books.
 Line the box with newspapers.
 Pack the books flat.
-Don’t overfill the box, leave a gap of about two centimeters between the books and the top.
+Don’t overfill the box, leave a gap of about two centimetres between the books and the top.
 Fill the gaps with newspapers.